Financial Independence – Retire Early (FIRE) is a movement that strives to redefine how people look at personal finances and their working careers.

 Besides, nobody can predict the future and your state of health along the way.
 Seemingly healthy individuals are not making their retirement age and spent a good amount of their life cutting certain luxuries to enjoy them in retirement.
 Sadly, you only hear that story when you really don’t want to.
 If you want to enjoy your life and go on a few too many nights out, erm what are we living for again? #fun over fire

-About this blog and our opinion of fire
+About this blog and our opinion of Financial Independence

-I believe FIRE, like life, is about balance.
+I believe in Financial Independence and retiring early, like life, is about balance.
 Too much of anything is bad for you, though, complete deprivation is too.
 Save well and honestly; understand that you can never be the age you are again.

 I dream about retiring on a daily basis.
 But the retirement I dream of changes too.